aws-powertools/powertools-lambda-python/docs/utilities/data_masking.md

 ## Key features

-* Mask data irreversibly without having to install any encryption library.
+* Mask, encrypt, or decrypt data in one or multiple fields
 * Out of the box integration with the [AWS Encryption SDK](https://docs.aws.amazon.com/encryption-sdk/latest/developer-guide/introduction.html){target="_blank" rel="nofollow"} to easily encrypt and decrypt data.
 * Install any encryption provider and connect it with our new Data Masker class to easily mask, encrypt, and decrypt data.